d1rshan/tmplockr/README.md

 ## To Do

+- [ x ] Receive files in dashboard, home - add redirect
-- [ ] Migrate to own authentication system
+- [ ] Proper toasts, glass toast ui maybe
+- [ ] Shares code ui (use stripes effect for the bg of digits)
-- [ ] Implement files & note sharing
+- [ ] Auth checks for forbidden access
-- [ ] Update files, notes, and shares card UI
+- [ ] UI - no. circle in files, notes, shares item